ziglang/zig/README.md

 ### Current Status

+ * Have a look in the examples/ folder to see some code examples.
- * Core language features are lacking such as structs, enums, loops.
+ * Some language features available such as loops, inline assembly, expressions, literals, functions.
  * Only Linux x86_64 is supported.
  * Only building for the native target is supported.
- * Have a look in the examples/ folder to see some code examples.
  * Optimized machine code that Zig produces is indistinguishable from optimized machine code produced from equivalent C program.
  * Zig can generate dynamic libraries, executables, object files, and C